ash-bergs/leitspeed_fe/README.md

 - Material UI - The base of the styling is coming from the Material UI library.
 - JSS - On top of Material UI, JSS styles the Material UI to our own custom settings (colors, etc.)
 - react-card-flip - an NPM package to provide the card flipping effect
+- MirageJS - Mirage fakes a RESTful API for the sake of frontend development and testing

 ## Installation & Setup